drvinceknight/Nashpy/docs/how-to/solve-with-support-enumeration.rst

 ==============================

-One of the algorithms implemented in :code:`Nashpy` is called :ref:`support-enumeration`, this is implemented as a method on the :code:`Game` class::
+One of the algorithms implemented in :code:`Nashpy` is called :code:`support-enumeration`, this is implemented as a method on the :code:`Game` class::

     >>> import nashpy as nash